Is Set Theory the Root of all Mathematics?

 Numbers and set theory

-In Non-Natural set theory, sets are not objects that elements of sets, but do we want - or need - to be able to refer to numbers as objects that can be elements of sets?
-The notion that numbers should be sets only arose following Cantor’s ideas - prior to Cantor the notion that numbers should be sets did not exist, and yet real world mathematics had developed before that without any need for the notion, and indeed, continues to do so.
-We must get completely away from the notion that sets should be numbers, or that numbers should be sets.
-Peano arithmetic provides a simple staring point that does not require any sets, see for example: The Peano Axioms at Wolfram.
+In Non-Natural set theory, numbers are sets that that can be elements of other sets, but do we want - or do we even need - to be able to refer to numbers as sets that can themselves be elements of sets?
+The notion that numbers should be sets only arose following Cantor’s ideas - prior to Cantor the notion that numbers should be sets did not exist, and yet mathematics had been developed before that without any need for the notion, and indeed, continues to do so.
+There is no logical imperative that dictates that the best mathematical theory is one where numbers should be sets.
+Peano arithmetic provides a simple starting point that does not require any sets, see for example: The Peano Axioms at Wolfram.

 Footnotes: